top of page

 • Level 3 Fear Free Practitioner

-• Foundation Practitioner in Veterinary Acupunture
+• Foundation Practitioner in Veterinary Acupuncture

 • Part- time lecturing in Animal Welfare Science, Applied Animal Behaviour and Animal Welfare, Ethics and Law, Universities of Lincoln and Edinburgh.